What is Responsive Classroom?

-If a child breaks another child’s pencil, the child who broke the pencil give the child their pencil.
+If a child breaks another child’s pencil, the child who broke the pencil gives the child their pencil.

 A child may experience a loss of privilege if they are misusing supplies in our classroom.

-A child may have time away from the group if they are unable to cooperate and is disruptive to the group.
+A child may have time away from the group if they are unable to cooperate and/or is disruptive to the group.